-We're excited to announce TFN Live Sydney will take place on 5 March 2020, generously hosted by Macquarie Group and supported by Accenture.
+Thanks to all our guests who braved the weather to join us for our first TFN Live Sydney of 2020, generously hosted by Macquarie Group and supported by Accenture.

-At this event, you will hear from organisations addressing issues of social disadvantage for young people aged 13-25.
+At this event, we heard from 3 organisations addressing issues of social disadvantage for young people aged 13-25.
+The amounts pledged to each organisation were:

 Please note that 10% of funds raised is retained by TFN in agreement with the NFPs pitching as a contribution to our operational costs.